juglab/n2v/README.md

 #### Install TensorFlow

-The best way to install is to follow the [Tensorflow guidelines](https://www.tensorflow.org/install/pip).
+The best way to install TensorFLow is to follow the [Tensorflow guidelines](https://www.tensorflow.org/install/pip).

-Note that running the following commands in your environment will allow you to use the GPU without having to each time run an `export` command (refer to the [Tensorflow step by step](https://www.tensorflow.org/install/pip#linux_1)):
+Note that, after installing TensorFlow, running the following commands in your environment will allow you to use the GPU without having to each time run an `export` command (refer to the [Tensorflow step by step](https://www.tensorflow.org/install/pip#linux_1)):
 ```bash
 mkdir -p $CONDA_PREFIX/etc/conda/activate.d